 Guests of the hotel have felt like someone is watching them in different rooms of the hotel.
 Room 209 offers anyone that enters the room a very unsettling feeling.

-The list of apparitions and paranormal activity in the Hotel Villa Convento is so extensive it is definitely one of the most haunted hotels in Louisiana.
+The list of apparitions and paranormal activity in the Hotel Villa Convento is so extensive it is considered one of the most haunted hotels in the most haunted city in America.
 [CHECK AVAILABILITY]

 2. Le Pavillon Hotel, New Orleans